blake-armstrong/binding-tutorial-PLUMED/markdown/inputs.md

 <h3>Input files</h3>

 All files and data required to perform this tutorial are on the [GitHub repository](https://github.com/blake-armstrong/binding-tutorial-PLUMED).
-They can either be accessed by cloning the repository to the machine you're working on,
+They can either be accessed by cloning the repository to your machine;

 ```
 git clone https://github.com/blake-armstrong/binding-tutorial-PLUMED
 ```

-or by following the download instructions in the `README.md` page on the repository to download the bare-bones ZIP file.
+or by following the download instructions in the `README.md` page on the repository to download the basic ZIP file.

 Once downloaded, the input files required to run a simulation with OpenMM and PLUMED are provided in the `simulation_files` directory.
 Included in the `scripts` directory are bash scripts that will automate setting up the multiple-walker simulation files and will analyse the output for you.
-These scripts are not strictly necessary to perform this tutorial, the actions they perform can be done manually by the user.
+These scripts are not strictly necessary to perform this tutorial, as the actions they perform can be carried out manually by the user.
 All the data has already been produced and analysed, and is presented in the 'data' directory.
 We will discuss how that data was produced and analysed so you can do it all yourself.

 <h3>OpennMM & PLUMED Installation</h3>

 The first thing we need to do is get a working installation of OpenMM and openmmplumed.
 [Comprehensive installation instructions for OpenMM](http://docs.openmm.org/latest/userguide/application/01_getting_started.html).
-We recommend using `conda`, as it is the most straight forward way to install without needing to worry about dependencies.
+We recommend using `conda`, as it is the most straight forward way to install the software without needing to worry about dependencies.
 After testing the installation with:

 ```
 python -m openmm.testInstallation
 ```

 All platforms available to you will be shown.
-In this tutorial we use the CPU platform, and the provided input files set up a simulation to use the CPU platform, which every user should have available by default.
+In this tutorial we use the CPU platform, and the input files provided set up a simulation to use the CPU platform, which every user should have available by default.
 The [instructions to install the OpenMM PLUMED plugin](https://github.com/openmm/openmm-plumed) are also very simple when using conda.
 This will also install the command line plumed tool which will be used for analysis later on.

 <h3>Running a simulation</h3>